 Abrams brings Fair Fight 2020 to Georgia

-Democrat Stacey Abrams has launched a new multistate voter protection initiative in Georgia.
+Democrat Stacey Abrams launched a new multistate voter protection initiative in Georgia on Saturday.

-WXIA-TV reports Abrams kicked off her Fair Fight 2020 campaign Saturday at Annistown Elementary School in Snellville.
+Abrams kicked off her Fair Fight 2020 campaign at an elementary school in Gwinnett County near Atlanta, WXIA-TV reported .

 Since her loss in the Georgia governor's race last year to Republican Brian Kemp, Abrams has focused on the development of Fair Fight Georgia, a political action committee geared toward the advocacy of voter rights and fair elections in the state.
 Abrams, along with others, filed a lawsuit alleging serious flaws within the overall election process in the state.